-- Component 1: UK Politics

-- Component 2: UK Government

-- Component 3: Comparative Global Politics
+- Component 1: UK Politics and Core Political Ideas (liberalism, conservatisms and socialism) - Component 2: UK Government and Non-core Political Ideas (anarchism) - Component 3: Comparative Global Politics

 There will be three, two hour exams, at the end of the second year of study.
 Each paper is equivalent to 1/3 of the final A-Level.